tasmota/docs/docs/Getting-Started.md

 #### Serial Connection using NODEMCU ESP8266
 You can use the USB-to-serial adaptor of a NODEMCU (and probably other ESP8266 boards with a serial chip).
 You do not need to overwrite the existing firmware of your NODEMCU so it can be done using one already pre-installed with Tasmota - when you unplug and reset the NODEMCU it will revert to its previous state.

+!!! tip
+    If your NodeMCU or similar ESP8266 module does not respond to the flash commands, you can try to "unbrick" it like that:
+    + connect GPIO 0 (D3 on the D1 mini WEMOS) to GND
+    + connect GPIO 15 (D8 on the D1 mini WEMOS) to GND
+    + connect GPIO 2 (D4 on the D1 mini WEMOS) to 3.3V

 Simply connect the EN pin to ground to prevent the ESP8266 chip on your NODEMCU from starting.
 Then connect as a normal USB-to-serial *except* connect TX to TX and RX to RX, ie no crossover required.

 |NODEMCU  | ESP8266 device |